 Firstly, you’re going to need sunscreen!
 And zinc!
 You can’t wear hats on the waterslides, so you’ll be running around the entire day in and out of the shade with no hat.
 Glasses are not permitted on most water rides, so contacts are a good bet too.

 Secondly, I know not everyone has one, but wetsuits make the day so comfortable and enjoyable.
 Even on a hot day, once you’re up on the hill, waiting in line and soaking wet, a little breeze can be chilly.
 I actually bought a wetsuit second hand from the op-shop on my way to Jamberoo — that’s how much I rate wetsuits for waterparks.
 If you can’t get your hands on a wetsuit, a rashie is a good alternative.
-The Surf Shack at Jamberoo sells wetsuits, rashies, water shoes and most other water related gear at regular retail prices and often on discount, so definitely worth a look!
+The Surf Shack at Jamberoo sells wetsuits, rashies, water shoes, reef walkers and most other water related gear at regular retail prices and often on discount, so definitely worth a look!

 Jamberoo describe their rides as “high impact” – therefore swimwear coverage is advisable.
 I heartily agree, it’s just more comfy to have a little protection on a waterslide.

 Goggles are a good idea since the wave pool is well chlorinated and depending on your style of kid, they might spend a lot of time here!
+Just keep in mind these cannot be worn on the certain other rides and slides where they may become a hazard if they get dislodged.

 Floatation devices are not allowed for safety reasons, even in the wave pool.
 So leave your pool noodles, body boards and anything that inflates at home.
 Children’s swim vests and floaties are of course permitted.